 A defense attorney may be able to get the judge to impose fines and/or probation instead of jail.

-Arrested for have weapons at a school in Nevada?
+Arrested for having weapons at a school in Nevada?
 Call an attorney for help…

 Call us at 702-DEFENSE